bsc-wdc/apps/README.md

 ```

 ## Datasets

-The datasets for the applications can be downloaded at:
+The datasets for the applications are on the Capella VM (*bsccs1000.int.bsc.es*).
+You can access them through SSH or via browser using the link: http://compss.bsc.es/repo/datasets.

 ## Warnings and MN instructions